Have you wondered why earning continuing education credits is crucial for all personal trainers?

 CECs can help you to keep things fresh for your clients

 Doing the same kinds of exercises over and over can result in client boredom.

 And we have covered many ways that you can change things up for your clients.

-Attending CEC workshops that cover new gadgets, technology and other ways to change up client routines could just be the answer you are looking for.
-If it’s not using introducing wearables to track fitness, perhaps you could learn how to use the equipment you regularly use but in a different way.
+Attending CEC workshops covering new gadgets, technology, and other ways to change client routines could be the answer you are looking for.
+If it’s not introducing wearables to track fitness, perhaps you could learn how to use the equipment you regularly use but differently.

 Yes, workshops that focus specifically on the tools of the trade when it comes to personal training do exist and they are well worth your time, especially when you want to broaden your knowledge and learn a few new tricks.

 That’s because keeping things fresh is something you do want to aim for.